Intro

 Once you frame it that way, the build-vs-buy options become much clearer.
 There are roughly three approaches, and they differ mostly in how much of the stack ends up on your team.

 Direct API usage (“just use OpenAI”) gives you the foundation and leaves the other six layers for your team to build.
 Frameworks like LangChain offer scaffolding around orchestration and integrations, but governance, deployment, and multi-tenancy are still on you.
-That still leaves about four layers of work.
 An agent runtime handles the full system, leaving your team to focus on the one layer that's actually unique to your product: the skills and workflow logic.

 Ship the agent, not the infrastructure